 - Slinging/Signalling: This is the slinging of loads on lifting equipment and signalling plant drivers in load placement

-What Happens if the Worker Isn’t Qualified?
+What Happens if the worker Isn’t Qualified?

-The goal is to improve standards and safety by everyone involved in the construction industry.
-If a worker has not recorded a construction related qualification by September 30, 2017, they will not be able to renew their card and cannot even step foot on a work site.
+The goal is to improve standards and safety for everyone involved in the construction industry.
+If a worker has not recorded a construction related qualification by 30th September 2017, they will not be able to renew their card and cannot even step foot on a work site.
 If a worker wants to keep working, they must pick a skill and register for a qualification and work towards certification.

 If the applicant does not qualify, they can: